Pouki8/TypeScript-Zapata-apprentissage/README.md

 - What is a class?
 In TypeScript, classes extend functionality by incorporating specific features such as type annotations, access modifiers, and the ability to define mandatory or optional parameters.
 - What is a class constructor?
+A constructor is a special function that exists inside a class, that is called only once when the object is created.
 - What is a class instance?
 - How to check that a class is of a certain instance?
 - What is `this` in a class?